tolik-bilokrylov/StarWars/README.md

 The technologies stack:

-TS, React, Reactstrap and use axios for API
+TS, React, Reactstrap and use axios to receive the data from the api;